Conservation and restoration of human remains: Cultural and ethical considerations

-There are many challenges surrounding human remains accessioned by museums, including legal complications involved in dealing with human remains, involvement of living relatives or tribes, and potential repatriation and issues such as NAGPRA.
-The Native American Graves Protection and Repatriation Act of 1990 requires any federal or federally-funded institution, with the exception of the Smithsonian Institution, to submit full inventories of their Native American funerary and sacred objects and human remains and to repatriate these objects to their tribe of origin should a request be made to do so.
+There are many challenges surrounding human remains accessioned by museums, including legal complications involved in dealing with human remains, involvement of living relatives or tribes, and potential repatriation and issues such as the Native American Graves Protection and Repatriation Act of 1990 (NAGPRA).
+NAGPRA requires any federal or federally-funded institution, with the exception of the Smithsonian Institution, to submit full inventories of their Native American funerary and sacred objects and human remains and to repatriate these objects to their tribe of origin should a request be made to do so.
 Should a museum possess human remains which have a direct living relative or group (Native American or otherwise), it is their ethical obligation to involve these individuals in the care and treatment of the remains.

 Acquisition of human remains by museums can happen in a number of ways, some of which are considered to be unethical today.
 Many museums have human remains in their collections which have been there for over a hundred years, in which case they may likely have been acquired in ethically or morally unsound ways.
 This has led to growing concerns that the display of human remains has become depersonalised, by continuing to keep them in collections.
 Most institutions and museum associations have their own policies on the acquisition of human remains.
 Some guidelines for the care of human remains including acceptable means of acquisition can be found below.

 Scientific analyses

 Cultural considerations can sometimes interfere with the conservation of human remains, particularly when it comes to physical and chemical analyses, which play an important role in their care.
-Testing conducted on human remains, especially ancient ones, can include DNA testing, isotope analyses, and carbon 14 dating.
+Testing conducted on human remains, especially ancient ones, can include DNA testing, isotope analyses, and carbon-14 dating.
 The benefits of such testing is sometimes outweighed by the cultural or sacred importance of the remains as well as the risk of damaging them too greatly.
 According to the Deutscher Museumsbund, there are only three circumstances in which scientific research should be conducted on human remains: